-In order to establish a better estimate of these coefficients, the GLD model is employed below to recalculate the polarization profiles of R71°, R109°, and R180°{ $1\overline{10}$ } FDWs at zero temperature using modified G coefficients, and the results are compared with first-principles ones.
+In order to establish a better estimate of these coefficients, the GLD model is employed in the following to recalculate the polarization profiles of R71°, R109°, and R180° $\{1\bar{1}0\}$ FDWs at zero temperature using modified G coefficients, and the results are compared with first-principles ones.
 In order to facilitate the comparisons, these GLD model calculations have been performed on the identical geometries as in the first-principles calculations.
-That is, we impose periodic boundary conditions corresponding to the size of the first-principles supercells, impose the same two-fold screw symmetry as was used there, and specify the strain state to be consistent with infinite domains.
+That is, we impose periodic boundary conditions corresponding to the size of the first-principles supercells, impose the same twofold screw symmetry as was used there, and specify the strain state to be consistent with infinite domains.